Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: Theoretical Guarantees of

 \subsection{Training with Sieved Samples}

 We discuss the necessity of a dynamic sample sieve in this subsection.
 Despite the strong guarantee in expectation as shown Theorem \ref{col:beta}, performing direct Empirical Risk Minimization (ERM) of the regularized loss is likely to return a sub-optimal solution.
-Although Theorem \ref{col:beta} guarantees the equivalence of minimizing two first-order statistics, their \emph{second-order statistics} are also important for estimating the expectation when samples are finite.
+Although Theorem \ref{col:beta} guarantees the equivalence of minimizing two first-order statistics, their \emph{second-order statistics} are also important for estimating the expectation when examples are finite.
 Intuitively, Term-1 $\underline{T} \cdot \mathbb{E}_{\mathcal D}[\ell(f(X), Y)]$ primarily helps distinguish a good classifier from a bad one on the clean distribution.
 The existence of the leading constant $\underline{T}$ reduces the power of the above discrimination, as effectively the gap between the expected losses become smaller as noise increases ($\underline{T}$ will decrease).
-Therefore we would require more samples to recognize the better model.
+Therefore we would require more examples to recognize the better model.
 Equivalently, the variance of the selection becomes larger.
 In Appendix \ref{supp:cal_var}, we also offer an explanation from the variance's perspective.
 For some instances with extreme label noise, the $\beta$ satisfying Eqn. (\ref{eqn:beta}) in Theorem \ref{col:beta} may not exist.
 In such case, these instances cannot be properly used and other auxiliary techniques are necessary (e.g., sample pruning).

 Sieving out the corrupted examples from the clean ones allows us a couple of better solutions.
-First, we can focus on performing ERM using these sieved clean samples only.
-We derive the risk bound for training with these clean samples in Appendix \ref{proof:cor3}.
-Secondly, leveraging the sample sieve to distinguish clean samples from corrupted ones provides a flexible interface for various robust training techniques such that the performance can be further improved.
+First, we can focus on performing ERM using these sieved clean examples only.
+We derive the risk bound for training with these clean examples in Appendix \ref{proof:cor3}.
+Secondly, leveraging the sample sieve to distinguish clean examples from corrupted ones provides a flexible interface for various robust training techniques such that the performance can be further improved.
 For example, semi-supervised learning techniques can be applied (see section \ref{sec:exp} for more details).